rwexler/chem-402-5020/_sources/chapter-02/section-02.md

 :figwidth: 100%
 :align: center

 Partition function of a two-state system and the probabilities of finding it in each state as a function of temperature.
+The energy difference between the two states is 0.01 eV.
 ```